 So who will build it?

-About Digi-Capital: Digi-Capital is a Silicon Valley based AR/VR/XR adviser (reports, analytics platform, strategy consulting, investment banking)
+About Digi-Capital: Digi-Capital is a Silicon Valley based AR/VR adviser (reports, analytics platform, strategy consulting, investment banking)